CaptainStack/overcomp/README.md

 # overcomp
-A team composition tool for Overwatch built in ReactJS.
+A team composition tool for Overwatch built in ReactJS and bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).